I have received a letter from SCO. What does it mean?

 Can I have someone with me during my student conduct conference?

 Students are permitted to have one advisor present with them during their student conduct conference.
 Students that are charged in the same incident or who are "not in good standing" with the University may not serve as an advisor for the accused student.
-Additionally, the advisor may not be an attorney unless the accused student is also the subject of a pending criminal matter arising out of the same circumstances.
+Additionally, the advisor may not be an attorney unless the accused student is also the subject of a pending subsequent criminal matter arising out of the same circumstances or their case involves sexual misconduct, stalking, dating violence, domestic violence or related retaliation.
 Aside from those two exceptions, the advisor may be anyone of the student's choosing (friend, faculty member, parent, clergy, etc.).
 However, this advisor is not permitted to represent or speak for the student during the student conduct conference.
 They may provide advice to the student, but under no circumstances will they be permitted to speak for the student during the student conduct conference.

 Students are also required to sign a privacy release form that permits another individual to be present during their student conduct conference.